dreidev/tasks/local-cart.md

 ## Evaluation criteria

 - You are judged on the cleanliness of your code [here's a summary of Clean Code for JS](https://github.com/ryanmcdermott/clean-code-javascript)
+- The design decisions you take
 - Think of Developer eXperience by organizing your components/modules if you're using any (this can be done even with pure JS).
+- In other words, You are mostly not evaluated on completness but quality, show us what you've got.

 ## Extra points